hydrastro/astrx/README.md

 ### Code quality

-Phpstan checks only.
-Level 9: `./vendor/bin/phpstan analyse src --level=9`.
+Phpstan checks **only**.
+Level 9: `./vendor/bin/phpstan analyse src --level=9`
-No psalm.
-No phpcs.
+.
-Code formatting is done by the IDE.
+Code formatting is left to be done by the IDE.
 Use strict types in every file.

-Separation of concerns is more important than possible code duplication?
+Is separation of concerns more important than possible code duplication?

 ### Docker, Nginx, PHP, MySQL